Jaw Line SlimmingRichard

 There is no downtime/recovery with this treatment.

-With the use of Botox®, not only are our patients experiencing great relief from jaw pain, jaw soreness, tension and headaches, but they are seeing a dramatic change in the way their face looks.
-This change occurs over two or three sessions of Botox®, as the masseter muscle shrinks and weakens gradually.
+With the use of filler injections, not only are our patients experiencing great relief from jaw pain, jaw soreness, tension and headaches, but they are seeing a dramatic change in the way their face looks.
+This change occurs over two or three sessions, as the masseter muscle shrinks and weakens gradually.
 It will take about a week for you to notice any difference after treatment.
 The effects will last about three to four months but can last longer, particularly after repeated treatments.